LYNDI

 I blink my eyes.
 My freaked-out instincts agree with the ghost or whatever the hell that was.
 Everything about this place is supernatural, including Xavier.

-“You mean…” The blood leaves my face as the shock of the moment begins to settle in, knocking the wind from me.
+“You mean…” The blood leaves my face as the shock of the moment settles in, knocking the wind from me.
 I open my mouth to speak, but words take a moment to come.
 “A real…ghost?”

-The ringing stops as I pull my phone from my pocket, and I pause on his strange image—the blood on his mouth, the dots of light in his eyes—recalling what he said about my father.
-Lies!
+The ringing stops as I clutch my phone in my hand.
+I pause on Xavier’s strange image—the blood on his mouth, the dots of light in his eyes—recalling what he said about my father.
+Lies.

-“Everything about this place is messed up,” I say, hurrying away from this man and this crazy moment that should have never happened.
+“Everything about this place is messed up,” I say, backing away from this crazy man and crazy moment that almost went too far.

 I stop, looking back at him.
 “It’s not true about Damon.
 If those dragons are full of drugs, he didn’t know.
 He didn’t know there was a key.”

 He shakes his head reproachfully.
 “You are pathetically naive.
-And Damon is a fucking liar.”
+And Damon is a dirty rotten liar.”

-I shake my head angrily, not wanting to believe it.
+I narrow my eyes angrily, not wanting to believe it.
 Then I remember what Xavier said back in the room, a thickening plot shaping in my mind as I connect the dots.
 He said I’m leverage.
-This is about Damon.
+So, this is all about Damon, then.

 “Time to get out of here, princess,” quips Xavier, the lights flicking on as he enters the hall.

-“Finally!” she yells over a noisy crowd as I descend the stairs, ignoring Jasmine’s disapproving expression when she sees me.
+“Finally!” she yells over a noisy crowd as I descend the stairs, phone to ear.
+Jasmine frowns with disapproval as I pass by.

 “What’s wrong, Amy?”